-The final three rows of figure \ref{fig:spectral_comparison} show the spectra for each of the three components of kinetic energy: streamwise, spanwise, and wall-normal, respectively.
-The shape of the streamwise and spanwise spectra produced by the present TRIS formulation are generally similar to the DNS results, but with lower overall magnitude.
+The second to fourth rows of figure\ \ref{fig:spectral_comparison} show the spectra for each of the three components of kinetic energy: streamwise, spanwise, and wall-normal, respectively.
+The shape of the spectra of the streamwise and spanwise velocity components produced by the present TRIS formulation are generally similar to the DNS results, but with lower overall magnitude.
 That is, the root-mean-square of $\langle \widetilde{u} \rangle_0$ and $\langle \widetilde{w} \rangle_0$ are under-predicted by TRIS.
-On the other hand, the $\langle \widetilde{v} \rangle_0$ root-mean-square shows an over-prediction by TRIS.
-Statistics of TRIS and DNS are tabulated in the Supplementary Material.
 For the wall-normal velocity component, the shape of the TRIS spectra with respect to $k_1$ is relatively accurate.
-TRIS shows a peak at the highest resolved $k_2$, however, which is qualitatively different than the DNS spectrum.
-The authors speculate that a more accurate pressure model, for $\widetilde{p}_{\text{top}} - \widetilde{p}_{\text{bot}}$, could help TRIS produce a more accurate spectra of wall-normal fluctuations with respect to spanwise wavenumber.
-This could in turn also help yield a more accurate distribution of kinetic energy between the three components.
-Further work developing physics-based models is deferred to future work.
-Note that the current results reflect TRIS simulations with model coefficients tuned for the specific domain size and grid spacing employed, and the these coefficients require retuning for different choices of grid spacing and domain size.
+However, TRIS shows a peak at the highest resolved $k_2$, however, which is significantly different than the DNS spectrum.
+As a result, the $\langle \widetilde{v} \rangle_0$ root-mean-square shows an over-prediction by TRIS.
+The last row of figure\ \ref{fig:spectral_comparison} illustrates the resolved pressure spectra.
+Here, the TRIS pressure spectra are relatively realistic, though not perfect, with an indication that the magnitude of the large-scale pressure fluctuations are under-predicted.